PathwayITSolutions/ConditionalAccess/README.md

 # ConditionalAccess
 CA Policies that conform to the MS naming convention found https://learn.microsoft.com/en-us/azure/architecture/guide/security/conditional-access-framework

+These were created to assist in standardizing Conditional Access policies in the same way that GPMC templates have for Active Directory

 In https://portal.azure.com/#view/Microsoft_AAD_ConditionalAccess/ConditionalAccessBlade/~/Policies you have an **"Upload policy file"** option.
 There you can use these JSON.

 Policies are split into 5 sections: